mojaloop/contrib-rancher-scaler-tool/readme.md

 ## TODO

+1. We are only downloading keys for one node?
 1. How can we make sure that the job will run only on the master node?
   - toleration/affinity/nodeSelector?
 1. Make `_bootstrap_nvme.sh` idempotent so it won't mess existing nodes up, or won't cause false errors